md861/ParaFEM/README.md

  A short summary of some files (which are usually modified the most) is presented here.
  * *dat* - This is the "su2" format mesh file supplied by the user, generated from Gmsh.
 The file should be named as "dat" to be read by the solver.
  * *femSolver.f90* - The main code that coordinates the subroutines and functions.
 This is where you could change some numerical parameters e.g.
-    * the wavenumber and angular frequency of the problem,
     * number of integration points to be used,
     * step size in time for finite differences,
     * total number of timesteps,